 5. Identify changes that must be made

 What kind of person do you need to be to reach your goal?
 What are the specific habits and behaviors of that person?
 What qualities and skills would they have?
 What thoughts do they think?
 How can you take consistent and gradual steps to become that person?
-What habits and behaviors can you focus on today that would get you closer to thinking and being like that person?
+What habits and behaviors can you focus on today that would get you closer to thinking and be like that person?

 6. Design conducive environments

-You can be in the right state-of-mind, but if your environment does not support this state, you’ll struggle to develop the self-discipline you need to achieve your desired outcomes.
+You can be in the right state of mind, but if your environment does not support this state, you’ll struggle to develop the self-discipline you need to achieve your desired outcomes.
 It’s critical that your working environment supports your goals, the habits you need to form, and the consistent actions you’ll have to take to accomplish your goals.

 Decision making uses a lot of energy (link), and can cause paralysis.
 Reduce the number of decisions you need to make progress by making adjustments in your environment.

-7. Develop a plan of action, and commit
+7. Develop a plan of action and commit

 Create a comprehensive step-by-step plan of action, addressing the factors listed above.
 Map every step — detail what is specifically required for each step, how you will take action everyday to make progress, how you will tackle obstacles, and how you will change your environment to enable your momentum.
-Prioritize the things you can do everyday.
+Prioritize the things you can do every day.
 Create milestones and rewards for each step towards your goal.